DringendUrgentUrgente

 This is how our local partner organizations provide tireless help

-Our two local partner organizations Catholic Relief Services (CRS) and Caritas Jerusalem have been working in the Gaza Strip for decades and are committed to helping the civilian population even in the current difficult circumstances.
-The aid is constantly being expanded and adapted to the needs.
+Our two local partner organizations Catholic Relief Services (CRS) and Caritas Jerusalem have been working in the Gaza Strip for decades and continue to provide life-saving aid to the civilian population even under the tightened circumstances.

 CRS aid: focus on aid deliveries